indykiss/DataStructures-Algos/System design practice/Sys_des.md

     - No complex joins
     - TBs or PBs of data
     - Data intensive workload
-    - Exs of time to use NoSQL: clickstream, leaderboard or scoring data, temporary data like shopping cart, frequently accessed tables, metadata/ lookup tables
+    - Exs of time to use NoSQL: clickstream, leaderboard or scoring data, temporary data like shopping cart, frequently accesssed tables, metadata/ lookup tables

 Vertical scaling - make 1 server bigger.
 Easy, but single point of failure and can only make it so big.